Saffarin: Ottoman era

 Saffarin, like all of Palestine was incorporated into the Ottoman Empire in 1517.
 In the 1596 tax registers, part of the nahiya ("subdistrict") of Jabal Sami, part of the larger Sanjak of Nablus.
 It had a population of 8 households, all Muslims.
 The inhabitants paid a fixed tax rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues and a press for olive oil or grape syrup, and a fixed tax for people of Nablus area; a total of 9,167 akçe.
 3/24 of the revenue went to the Waqf Halil ar-Rahman.

 During the 18th century, a group of Transjordanian Huwaytat Arabs, settled in the village.
 The newcomers formed several families, including the Dar Hasan hamula, cmprised of the Hannun, Salih, Abu Dhiyab, ‘Ali Abu Bakr, and Samara families.
 In the middle of the 19th century, the Hannun and Samara families moved to Tulkarm together with other families of Saffarin.
 Later on, members of the Hannun family established the plantation/village of Bayyarat Hannun near the coastal city of Netanya, and would serve as mayors of Tulkarm for most of the 20th century.

+During the middle of the 19th century, Muslim fellahin from Saffarin settled in neighboring Far'un, displacing Far'un's original Christian inhabitants.

 In 1870 Victor Guérin noted it as a village of 600 persons.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Wadi al-Sha'ir.

 In 1882 the PEF's Survey of Western Palestine (SWP) described Sefarin as: "a small village on a knoll, upon a ridge, supplied by cisterns, with a few olive trees."

 Around the turn of the 20th century, Saffarin was one of the villages in which the Hannun family owned extensive estates.
 The Hannuns fostered close ties with the clans inhabiting the village.